RakeshBattineedi/Chessboard/README.md

 Chess game

 1. Objectives

-Use Java to Develop chess toy game
+Use Java to Develop chess toy game.

 Use Test Driven Development.

 Use JUnit to write unit tests while implementing a new program.

 2. Tasks